 Malnutrition Treatment

-More than 100,000 Haitian children under 5 face severe acute malnutrition.
+More than 100,000 Haitian children under five face severe acute malnutrition.

-We produce Plumpy’Nut RUTF in our Cap-Haitien factory, and distribute to children in need with the treatment of local and international partners.
+We produce Plumpy’Nut in our factory in Cap-Haitien, Haiti, and distribute it in partnership with local and international agencies.

 We work with over a dozen Haitian clinics to treat malnourished infants and toddlers, and train nurses to use the best treatment protocols to save lives.